 The vast majority of sales trainers today use sales techniques that date back to the turn of the century.
 Yes, really!
 These old-school techniques are simply regurgitated ideas that first appeared in the late 1800s and early 1900s.
 Even though they simply don’t work anymore, they continue to be passed down to new generations of salespeople.

 You must avoid the following sales habits if you want to crush your sales goals.
 In fact, if you don’t actively avoid these dated techniques, you’ll never reach your full potential in sales.
-Here are the seven old-school sales techniques you must avoid in today’s selling market, no matter your industry:
+Here are the ten old-school sales techniques you must avoid in today’s selling market, no matter your industry:

 It might be tough to hear, but it’s true: Prospects don’t care about your product or service.
 They only care about the problems you can help them solve.
 Instead of pitching your product, ask effective questions to discover each prospect’s deepest frustration.
 Then present a solution to solve that challenge.

-2) Selling to anyone with a pulse
+3. Selling to Anyone with a Pulse

-Great salespeople don’t "sell ice to Eskimos” -- they sell ice to people who actually need ice.
+Great salespeople don’t "sell ice to Eskimos" — they sell ice to people who actually need ice.
 It’s time to stop selling to anyone with a pulse, regardless of whether they’re a good fit for your product.
 Instead, only focus on talking to prospects who are a good fit for what you have to offer.

-3) Persuading your prospects
+4. Persuading your Prospects

 If you start a conversation by trying to persuade someone to do business with you, you can’t determine whether the person is a good fit for your product or service.
 Instead of persuading your prospects, focus on qualifying and disqualifying them.

-4) Turning on the enthusiasm
+5. Turning on the (Fake) Enthusiasm